AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/clone-dashboard.md

 1. Use the **Chart Title Find** and **Chart Title Replace** fields to find all charts with `Philadelphia` in the title and replace it with `New York City`.

-   If you don't enter any values in these fields, a `(2)` will automatically be appended at the end of all chart titles in the new dashboard.
+   If you do not enter any values in these fields, a `(2)` will automatically be appended at the end of all chart titles in the new dashboard.

 1. Click the **Save** button to clone the dashboard.